MOSBY COURT MODEL

 - Getting residents to vote on Election Day

-The first step was to register eligible Mosby residents to vote.
-To reach the unregistered voters, the students and the Mosby residents were divided into small groups and went door-to-door to register voters in the Mosby precinct.
-The group also identified Sister Circle, a local nonprofit, as a potential partner and hosted a second door-to-door voter registration drive during a Mosby-based breast cancer walk sponsored by Sister Circle.
+Students and Mosby residents divided into small groups and went door-to-door to register eligible voters.
+The group also identified Sister Circle, a local nonprofit, as a potential partner and hosted a second door-to-door registration drive during a Mosby-based breast cancer walk sponsored by Sister Circle.

-- Students and residents were provided voter registration training to ensure that everyone complied with the laws and understood the rules.
+- Students and residents took voter registration training, to ensure that they understood and could comply with the relevant rules.

 - Students and residents were sent out in teams to knock on doors, both for safety reasons and to increase accountability.
-Going out in teams also helps students to apply what they’d learned about civic engagement to a "real life" event.
-Additionally, it builds relationships with partners like the Mosby residents.
+Going out in teams also helped students apply what they’d learned about civic engagement to a "real life" event.
+It also built their relationships with partners like the Mosby residents.

 - All voter registration forms were reviewed as soon as they were returned to check for missing information.
-The students and residents were required to return to the address listed on the form to complete them if there was missing information.
+That way students and residents could go back to the listed addresses for anything else that was needed.

-- It was discovered that many Mosby residents needed information about Restoration of Rights for those disenfranchised by previous felonies.
-Students worked with them to help them restore those rights.
-Then-outgoing governor Bob McDonnell created a relatively simple process to facilitate this for nonviolent felons, but most who were eligible did not know how to get their rights restored.
-Helping with this process also helped underscore to students the value of their votes.
+- Many Mosby residents needed information on how to restore their voting rights if they’d been disenfranchised by previous felonies.
+Students worked with residents to help get those rights restored.
+Although governors Bob McDonnell and Terry McAuliffe had created a relatively simple process to facilitate this for nonviolent felons, most who were eligible did not know how to get their rights restored.
+Assisting with this process helped students recognize the value of their own votes.

-During the second step of the approach, ASPiRE students and Mosby residents hosted a voter education luncheon in the Mosby community.
-State delegate Jennifer McClellan talked with residents about the importance of voting.
-Michael Brown, former chair of the State Elections Committee, explained to residents what they should bring to the polls and what to expect on Election Day.
-Residents were able to register to vote during the luncheon.
-ASPiRE students greeted the attendees, served lunch, and distributed literature.
+ASPiRE students and Mosby residents hosted a voter education luncheon in the Mosby community, where residents were able to register to vote.
+A local state delegate talked about the importance of voting.
+The former chair of the State Elections Committee explained what they should bring to the polls and what to expect on Election Day.
+ASPiRE students greeted the attendees, served lunch, and distributed voting-related information.

-- Provide Election Day information such as polling place locations and ID to bring to the polls, etc.
+- Provide Election Day information, such as polling place locations, and what kind of ID to bring, if required.

-- Discuss what’s at stake if citizens do not vote and why it is important to vote every year.
-Give examples of close elections, like the 537 Florida votes that decided the 2,000 presidency, the 312 votes by which Al Franken won the 2008 Minnesota US Senate race, the 133 votes that decided Washington State’s governor’s race in 2004, or the 74 votes in 2012 that determined control of the Washington State Legislature.
+- Discuss what’s at stake if citizens do not vote, and why it is important to vote every year.
+Share examples of close elections, such as the 537 Florida votes that decided the 2000 presidency, the coin flip in 2017 that decided control of Virginia’s House of Delegates, and the 133 votes that decided Washington State’s 2004 governor’s race.

 - Use and distribute nonpartisan candidate guides, like those created by the Campus Election Engagement Project or the League of Women Voters.